ModdersCentral/login-system/README.md

 ============
 TODO:<br>
 ADD email verification/page(and make it toggleable)<br>
-ADD some more error checking for queries<br>
+ADD some more error checking for queries, got to have some error checks man<br>
-ADD debug mode<br>
+ADD debug mode [dont know why im putting this in, looks professional??<br>
-ADD buy more days page<br>
+ADD buy more days page, greedy for money?<br>
-ADD password forgotten page
+ADD password forgotten page, for the people that dont take notes.<br>
+ADD install script [once software is complete]